aionnetwork/aion_miner/aion_solo_pool/README.md

   ./run_quickstart.sh
   ```
 - Start the Aion kernel in the first terminal window.
 - The pool is now ready to accept incoming client connections and to distribute work to clients.
+Using default settings the pool will accept client connections on port 3333 and connect to the Aion kernel on port 8545.

 ## Requirements (building from source)
 * **Aion kernel** ([download and install](https://github.com/aionnetwork/aion))